JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 When running a program in the console you can close it with `ctrl-C`, but what I want to discuss here is programmatically exiting.

-Let’s start with the most drastic one, and see why you’re better off **not** using it.
+Let's start with the most drastic one, and see why you're better off **not** using it.

 The `process` core module is provides a handy method that allows you to programmatically exit from a Node.js program: `process.exit()`.

 When Node.js runs this line, the process is immediately forced to terminate.

-This means that any callback that’s pending, any network request still being sent, any file system access, or processes writing to `stdout` or `stderr` — all is going to be ungracefully terminated right away.
+This means that any callback that's pending, any network request still being sent, any file system access, or processes writing to `stdout` or `stderr` — all is going to be ungracefully terminated right away.

 If this is fine for you, you can pass an integer that signals the operating system the exit code: